radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/task-launch-commands.md

 **`- returnattributes <returnattributes>`**
 <br>Optional list of comma-separated attributes to return from the search and include in the exported LDIF file.
 If nothing is specified, all attributes are requested.

+>[!note]
->**Note – returnattributes is not considered if the -replication option is used.
-This is because the -replication option automatically returns all attributes for export.**
+>returnattributes is not considered if the -replication option is used.
+This is because the -replication option automatically returns all attributes for export.

 **REST (ADAP) Example**